Graduation and Commencement

 Formal academic regalia are required of all students participating in the Commencement ceremony.

 Diplomas for students who have completed their requirements in the summer are mailed in October.
 Diplomas for students who have completed their requirements in the fall are mailed in February.
 Diplomas for spring graduates are mailed in late June.
-The diploma bears the student's full name as it appears in myMILLS (unless requested otherwise, in writing to the M Center), major, and the actual date of graduation.
+The diploma bears the student's full name as it appears in myMILLS, major, and the actual date of graduation.
 Minors and major concentrations are not recorded on the diploma.
 Latin honors, if applicable, are noted on the Mills College diploma.
 All other honors are not noted on the diploma.

 The student must notify Academic Records of non-receipt of the diploma by the following dates to avoid a replacement diploma fee: